 #13 - Aerial Photography

-A burgeoning field of photography born from modern technology is the aerial photographer.
+A burgeoning field of photography born from modern technology is an aerial photographer.
 Sure, aerial images have been around as long as manned flight and cameras have been.
-But today, unmanned aerial vehiclesaerial vehicles, also called drones, are making aerials within the realm of all photographers.
+But today, unmanned aerial vehicles, also called drones, are being used for aerial views and different perspective shots by photographers.
 In the US and most countries, commercial drone pilots must be licensed.
 The process is relatively simple and usually requires only a written exam.
 Aerial photography is now used for everything from architectural and real estate photography to weddings and events.
 The unique perspective given by drones can’t be beaten for uniqueness and beauty.

 #14 - Scientific or Specialty Photography